DafiNMaulana/ujikom-hotel-part-2/README.md

     ```
  6. on terminal run `composer update `
  7. Run the apache and mysql on `Xampp` or `laragon`
+ 8. on your phpmyadmin make database named `hotel_antierror`
- 8. on terminal run `php artisan migrate --seed`
+ 9. on terminal run `php artisan migrate --seed`
- 9. and run `php artisan key:generate`
+ 10. and run `php artisan key:generate`

 <p align="right">(<a href="#top">back to top</a>)</p>